PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 :class: dropdown
 There is just one `nullptr`, which can be used for every pointer type, rather than a null pointer for each pointer type. `Nullptr` is of type `pointer`.

 Before `nullptr` was introduced, zero (0) was used as a notation for the null pointer; now assignment to integer literal zero gives a pointer the value `nullptr`.
+This is not obvious using Live Code, but if you try running the code in Visual Studio - rather than four zeros, you will find that `0000000000000000` is printed four times, each being the memory address of the `nullptr`.

 No object is allocated with at memory address '0000000000000000', which is the most common representation of 'nullptr'.